 Troubleshooting

-To enable debug mode for an API, add a property called cequenceLogLevel and set the value of the property to debug:
+To enable debug mode for a specific API, add a property called cequenceLogLevel and set its value to debug.
+This property can only be toggled from the IBM APIC UI.

-- From the Gateway tab, click the + icon next to Properties.
+- From the Gateway tab, select the + icon next to Properties.

-For issues while running the deploy.sh script, log in to the API Connect CLI with the following command and accept the license.
+When you encounter issues running the deploy.sh script, log in to the IBM API Connect CLI and accept the license using the following command.

 ./apic login --sso --context provider --server $CEQUENCE_IBM_SERVER --apiKey $CEQUENCE_IBM_API_KEY

-- Edit the catalog and choose the built-in sandbox or any catalog with deployed global policies.
+- Edit the catalog and choose the built-in sandbox or any catalog that has deployed global policies.

-- If the page is still offline, reload the browser tab and navigate back to Test.
+- If the status is still offline, reload the browser tab and navigate back to Test.